aurora-opensource/au/docs/discussion/concepts/zero.md

 # Zero

 Au contains a special type, `Zero`, which represents the number `0`.
 We also provide a built-in constant, `ZERO`, which is an instance of that type.

-But why?
-What value does it provide?

-To answer that question, we'll walk through a common pain point people encounter when switching to units libraries.
+The goal of `ZERO` is to represent a value of `0` _for any type where this is unambiguous_ --- and to do so at _compile time_.

+It may seem counterintuitive to create a type which can only ever hold one value, `0`.
+However, it turns out that it reduces friction in several different use cases, especially initialization and sign comparison.
+Before we can appreciate these benefits, we'll need to understand where that friction comes from in the first place.

 ## Motivation